The Best Antivirus Software for Windows Home Users

-That’s why using a good Antivirus is highly recommended.
+That’s why using good Antivirus software is highly recommended.
 But, which one should you choose?
-A There are tens of good options out there.
+There are many good options out there.
 Are some better than others?
 Do we need to keep an eye out for anything?
 And what about after installing the Antivirus?

 If you want to know the answers, then keep on reading!
 Here are the best Antivirus programs for Windows home users!
 For Mac users, please check these top free Mac antivirus software here.